 The proposals are evaluated by the members of the international and interdisciplinary Scientific Advisory Committee for the ELBE - Center for High-Power Radiation Sources.

-Allocation of Beamtime and Reporting
+Allocation of Beamtime, Reporting and Publications

 Based on the recommendations of this committee the final decision and allocation of beamtime are made by an internal panel headed by the Scientific Director of HZDR.

-Applicants will be informed in January 2019.
+Applicants will be informed latest in the beginning of January 2022.